When everybody’s recommending a sure-fire investment opportunity, we should all be smart enough to run. Too bad we GGC “investors” weren’t. 🙁

 Johnson thought he couldn’t wait for the subdivision approvals to be completed before he started selling Agricola shares and orchards.
 He had an aggressive payment schedule to Guillermo Ramirez for the Lepe purchase hanging over his head and needed the money.

 All the 10 hectare orchards sold, but only 30% of Agricola shares.
 Not many financial advisers would recommend buying shares in a company that owns nothing.
-The revenue from the farm program went to Ramirez to purchase the Lepe property, and to Del Real who pocketed the bucks.
+The revenue from the farm program was split between Ramirez to purchase the Lepe property, and Del Real who stole roughly $1 million.
 Virtually nothing went to upgrade the farm.
-To our knowledge, Agricola stock was never delivered to the share buyers, and the only dividends paid were to the few people who bought shares on crypto-trade.
+Agricola stock was never delivered to the share buyers, and the only dividends paid were to the few people who bought shares on crypto-trade.

 Agricola remains a paper company, i.e. no assets.

 We were listening to Johnny Mueller’s Expat Files recently.
 He gave his opinion on Latin American ag investments.
 He said that theft will be a problem, and we can tell you he is absolutely correct.
 While at the farm, we witnessed the farm manager catching the pickers stuffing backpacks, pockets and truck compartments with lemons to smuggle them off the property.
 We calculated they were stealing at least 10% of what they harvested.
 The managers also told us that the trees along the highway are regularly poached.